Most links are for reference only. However, EarthyB occasionally includes affiliate links and may earn money if you buy a product from these links.

 Cooking for the next generation

-Stephanie: I don't want a generation of kids who don't know how to make healthy choices, who don't understand where food comes from and who don't know how to cook it for themselves.
+Stephanie: I don’t want a generation of kids who don’t know how to make healthy choices, who don’t understand where food comes from and who don’t know how to cook it for themselves.
 A lot of choices we make today are based on convenience and I get it.
 I 100% get it.
-But the danger is that kids go off to college, graduate college, become adults and don't know how to do anything but go through a drive through line.
-To me that's frightening.
+But the danger is that kids go off to college, graduate college, become adults, and don’t know how to do anything but go through a drive-through line.
+To me that’s frightening.

 We already have a lot of health problems that could be solved if we all just cooked at home.
 I know it's not feasible in modern society for everyone to cook everything.
 But I do often think how would things be different if you couldn't buy pre-made bread, if you couldn't buy pre-made cookies and ice cream?